Master Area Geographic Glossary Of Terms

 CountyThe FIPS county codes are 3-digit numbers assigned within states.
 They generally are odd numbers assigned in alphabetical order.
 Exceptions are independent cities (i.e. cities like Baltimore and St. Louis that are not in any county and serve as county equivalents) which are usually assigned codes over 500 (such as '510' for some reason.)
-On output files and listing we usually combine the FIPS state and county codes.
+On output files and listings we usually combine the FIPS state and county codes.
 Thus the value of the County variable for Autauga County, Alabama is 01001 and for Baltimore City, Maryland is 24510.
-In some states (such as Louisiana and Alaska) the primary substate legal entities are not called counties but for the sake of this application they are "county equivalents" and act exactly the same as counties.
-Counties appearing here are those defined at the time of the 2000 census.
-There have been changes to the county definition since then in Colorado and Virginia.
-See Census Bureau web page describing these changes.
-There are approximately 3141 counties in the U.S. See the COUNTY02 entry, next.
+In some states (such as Louisiana and Alaska) the primary substate legal entities are not called counties; but for the sake of this application they are "county equivalents" and act exactly the same as counties.
+Counties appearing here are those defined at the time of the 2010 census.
+There have not been any changes to the county definition since that time (as of late 2013).
+See the Census Bureau web page describing any changes that may occur.
+There are approximately 3143 counties in the U.S.

 Format table: Scounty.sas